 What better way to celebrate your new kitchen design or renovation with a lunch time party or a dinner party with friends.
 Below is a collection of some of our favorite staff recipes to help get you started.

-Here at Haddon Kitchens we hope you enjoy your new kitchen for many years to come!
+Here at Haddon Kitchens and Cabinets we hope you enjoy your new kitchen for many years to come!

 Greek Style Lamb